What to see, watch and listen from home #11

 Go on a virtual tour of this art exhibition by The Private Museum.
 The online show features 27 works of art from the collection of art collectors Su-Yen Wong and Fermin Diez, and offers a glimpse of Singapore art history through the works of modern art masters in Singapore.
 Experience Silhouettes: Collecting Singapore Modern here.

-Live Band Plus
+Little Band Plus

 Chill out with the local bilingual band Little Band Plus at its virtual concert, which streams live every Monday, Wednesday and Friday at 8pm.
-Tune in to Live Band Plus’s performance on the band’s Facebook and Youtube pages.
+Tune in to Little Band Plus’s performance on the band’s Facebook and Youtube pages.

 For more digital arts and culture offerings to enjoy from home, explore #SGCultureAnywhere.